ChristianChimi/Australian-HealthCare-Cancer/README.md

 Dataset source: https://data.gov.au/dataset/ds-dga-05696f6f-6ff5-42a2-904f-af5e4d1f56f8/details?q=cancer

 Steps:
-  - Pre-processing: drop NaN values for years where we don't hace cancer information.
+  - Pre-processing: drop NaN values for years where we don't have cancer information.
   - Segmentation: Dividing Dataset into Incidence and Mortality Dataframes, also create a different DF for uterine cancer.
   - Data Reshaping: Melt and pivot uterine cancer by age (for clustering)